-South Bend, Indiana, has changed a lot in recent years.
-Once struggling with a shrinking population and economic problems, the city is now booming.
-In 2011, Newsweek even called it one of the “Dying Cities,” but locals, including former mayor Pete Buttigieg, worked hard to turn things around.
-Today, South Bend is ranked among the best places to live and retire in the U.S.
+South Bend, Indiana has changed a lot in recent years.
+Once struggling with a shrinking population and economic problems, the city has seen a major comeback.
+In 2011, Newsweek even labeled it one of the “Dying Cities.”
+But thanks to the efforts of locals and leaders, including former mayor Pete Buttigieg, South Bend is now thriving.
+Today, it’s ranked as one of the best places to live and retire in the United States.

 -